viperproject/2vyper/README.rst

 2vyper is an automatic verifier for smart contracts written in Vyper, based on the `Viper <http://viper.ethz.ch>`_ verification infrastructure.
-Nagini is being developed at the `Programming Methodology Group <http://www.pm.inf.ethz.ch/>`_ at ETH Zurich.
+It is being developed at the `Programming Methodology Group <http://www.pm.inf.ethz.ch/>`_ at ETH Zurich.

 Dependencies (Ubuntu Linux, MacOS)
 ===================================